There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 Is it normal for a baby to only nap for short periods of time?

 YES.
-It’s totally normal and developmentally appropriate for a baby to take very small naps, especially if your little one is 0-3 months old.
+It’s totally normal and developmentally appropriate for a baby to take tiny naps, especially if your little one is 0-3 months old.

 After the 4-month sleep regression (it’s a popular term for explaining the stage where a baby’s sleep habits start to change), you’ll start noticing how their shorter naps begin to consolidate into few longer ones.